Framed (1930 film)

-Plot summary
+Plot

-When Rose Manning's father is killed during a robbery by Inspector McArthur, Manning vows to avenge his death.
+When Rose Manning's father is killed during a robbery by one of Inspector McArthur’s officers, Manning vows to avenge his death.
 Five years elapse, and Rose is now the hostess of a nightclub, and her liquor supplier, the bootlegger Chuck Gaines is interested in her.
-Still plotting her revenge, she meets Jimmy McArthur, who she does not realize is the son of the inspector.
+Still plotting her revenge, she meets young Jimmy, who she does not realize is the son of the inspector.
 Spurning Gaines' advances, Rose becomes romantically involved with Jimmy.
 Her motivations waver as her emotional attachment to the young McArthur grows, until her relationship takes precedence over her revenge.

-Chuck, jealous of the growing relationship between Rose and Jimmy, plots with his cohort, Bing Murdock, to murder both the inspector and his son.
-Uncovering the plan, Rose is attempting to warn Jimmy, when his father raids her club.
-In the ensuing chaos, Jimmy kills Gaines in order to protect Rose, after Gaines attacked her in a fit of jealous rage.
+Chuck, jealous of the growing relationship between Rose and Jimmy, plots with his cohort, Bing Murdock, to murder Jimmy.
+Uncovering the plan, Rose manages to warn Jimmy and hides him away in her apartment.
+Gaines discovers this and goes to kill Jimmy himself.
+Jimmy manages to get the upper hand and kills Gaines.
+Rose makes him leave before he is caught by Bing or the police.
+Bing arrives at the apartment after attempting to kill the inspector but killing another officer instead.
+He wants to use Rose as his alibi.
+Rose betrays him and blames him for the killing of Gaines.

+Jimmy admits everything to his father.
 When the inspector finally realizes that what Rose and Jimmy have is real affection for one another, he removes any objections over their relationship.